50 30 20 rule

-The 50/30/20 rule is an easy budgeting strategy that divides your after-tax income into needs, wants, and savings.
+Do you need a new and more organized way of budgeting?
+The 50/30/20 budget might be exactly what you're looking for!
+It’s an easy budgeting strategy that divides your after-tax income into needs, wants, and savings.

-Whether new to budgeting or looking for a simplified way to manage your household finances, this method can help you stay on track, save money, and meet financial goals.
-Read on to learn how the 50/30/20 budget rule works, how you can use this budget, and the benefits it offers.
+Whether you’re new to budgeting or looking for a simplified way to manage your household finances, this method can help you stay on track and save money.

 What is the 50/30/20 rule?

-So, what is the 50/30/20 rule, exactly?
-It’s a budgeting method that categorizes your household finances into the essentials you need, the things you want, and your savings and debt-reduction goals.
+The 50/30/20 rule is an easy budgeting concept that involves categorizing your household finances into the essentials you need, the things you want, and your savings and debt-reduction goals.
+It's a great way to give all your money a designated place to go.

 Needs: 50%